-It implies whether the upstream model converges at the point where gradients w.r.t both objectives are small (\ie, the optimal where both objectives agree) can be an important indicator of the success of \method.
+It implies that whether the upstream model converges at an optimum where both objectives agree (\ie, gradients are small) can be an important indicator of the success of \method.

-The figure also shows that the gradient and the value of $\phi(w, \rvx)$ remain small for \method$_{reg}$ over the whole training process.
+The figure further shows that the gradient and the value of $\phi(w, \rvx)$ remain small for \method$_{reg}$ over the whole training process.
 We leave more study into the training dynamics of~\method~as future works.